SCWA examines value of its intellectual property

 Szabo noted that authority staff, for example, developed an advanced oxidation process to treat the emerging contaminant 1,4-Dioxane, which is not yet regulated but may face federal or state regulation in the future.
 The authority has successfully used the process to counter the chemical, which is found in 40 percent of its wells.

-1,4-Dioxane is a is a likely human carcinogen and has been found in groundwater throughout the United States, according to the U.S. Environmental Protection Agency.
+1,4-Dioxane is a likely human carcinogen and has been found in groundwater throughout the United States, according to the U.S. Environmental Protection Agency.

-John Millazzo, an authority attorney, said he expects to finalize a contract with the law firm within the next month.
-The firm will be paid from $160 to $400 an hour, depending on whether they use senior partners or associates.
+John Millazzo, a water authority attorney, said he expects to finalize a contract with the law firm within the next month.
+The firm will be paid from $160 to $400 an hour, depending on whether it uses senior partners or associates.

-“We capped it at $10,000; we did not want to make it open-ended, but it is worth pursuing,” said Szabo.
+“We capped it at $10,000; we did not want to make it open-ended, but it is worth pursuing,” Szabo said.

 Comments